somramnani/crystals-collector/README.md

 # Crystal Collector
-A game where the player has to guess the numbers with Crystals which have values of numbers.
+A game where the player has to guess the numbers with Crystals which values are numbers.

 ## Tools/Languages Used: